fdioDocs/vpp-docs/docs/troubleshooting/cpuusage.rst

 CPU Load/Usage
 **************

-Are there any command or tools in vpp to show real cpu and memory usage at runtime?
+There are various commands and tools that can help users see FD.io VPP CPU and memory usage at runtime.

 Linux top/htop
 ==============